Bharat9848/notes/streaming.md

  5. correctness and reasoning about time required for streaming to outperform batch.
  - Think in terms of time-lapse diagram
  - If external systems are contacted, it is up to the user to ensure that the effects of their code on these systems is idempotent.
+ - Watermark and punctuation provides the overall skew between event time and processing time.

 ## Details to be captured before pipeline
 - **What** results are calculated.
 - **where** in event time results are being calculated.
 Answer can be time-agnostic/event time/ processing time/time-agnostic approximattion as well.
 - **when** in processing time results are materialized - usually at time when majority of events are believed to be already gathered. materialization for a single window can be done at multiple times.
 - **how** do the refinement of results are accumulated.
+- Above question are also very helpful in defining expressiveness of the APIs.

 ### Streaming Usecases generalization
   - Anomaly detection